sciustechnologia/sciustechnologia.github.io/python/07_oop/0703_SpecialMethods.md

 ---
-title: 07_OOP_Special Methods
+title: Python OOP_Special Methods
 layout: default
 ---

-### What are Special Methods?
+## Special Methods

-- indicated by dunders (double underscore) around the method name
+- are indicated by dunders (double underscore) around the method name
 - can be modified to behave differently

 ### Common Special Methods